 You might know about some high-profile changes to marijuana laws.
-Recently, a couple states have legalized marijuana for personal use while others have reduced drug crime punishments.
-These changes are a noteworthy trend, but almost all other states and the federal government still to prohibit possessing, growing, selling, and trafficking marijuana.
+A growing number of states -- including Vermont -- have legalized marijuana for personal use while others have reduced drug crime punishments.
+These changes are a noteworthy trend, but many other states and the federal government still prohibit possessing, growing, selling, and trafficking marijuana.
 Knowing the law where you live can be critical.
 Here’s a quick overview of the Green Mountain State’s current marijuana laws.

 Under 0.5 oz.: 2 yrs. and/or $10,000;